noura2tarek/OOP_Tasks/README.md

 Code explanation:
 First, i created the bank account class with all of its data.
 Then i created two objects from the bank account class in main.dart file.
-The first account is created using the default constructor and the second account is created using the named constructor.
+The first account is created using the default constructor with zero balance and the second account is created using the named constructor with a balance of 2000.
 The scenario is tested by creating an account and depositing money, then withdraw money, and then printing the account information.